-If your goal is longevity and regenerating stem cells as well as lowering blood sugar, lipids, cholesterol and decreasing inflammation, 3 rounds of the Prolon Professional Fasting Mimicking Diet done once a month for 3 months has been shown to accomplish these goals.
+Its your goal longevity and regenerating stem cells?
+In addition, lowering blood sugar, lipids, cholesterol and decreasing inflammation?
+3 rounds of the Prolon Professional Fasting Mimicking Diet done once a month for 3 months has been shown to accomplish these goals.
 Some people may need to do it more or less often if their metabolism is stuck.
 There are some people for whom this diet would be detrimental; find out more here.

 Be sure to eat a healthy diet in between fasts and not overcompensate.
 If you are interested in doing the Prolon Professional Fasting Mimicking Diet, you can purchase it on the Get Healthy Store.
 Occasional fasting is the key to health and longevity.